LiliaFramework/Lilia/documentation/docs/hooks/gamemode_hooks.md

 **Purpose**

-Called after a player finishes loading a character.
-The client receives the same event when the server notifies it of the character load. `previousChar` is only supplied when the player switched from another character.
+Called after a player finishes loading a character. `previousChar` is only supplied when the player switched from another character.

 **Parameters**